anantzoid/VQA-Keras-Visual-Question-Answering/README.md

 Training was done on g2.2xlarge spot instance of AWS.
 Mutltiple commuity AMIs can be found having all the required packages pre-installed. g2.2xlarge has a NVIDIA Grid K520 with 4GB memory and takes ~277 seconds/epoch for a batch size of 256.
 The model has been trained on 50 epochs and has a accuracy of 45.03% on the validation set.
 There is a lot of scope for hyper-parameter tuning here.

 ### Running the application
-For details on how to run the demo app, check the docs in `app/` folder
+For details on how to run the demo app, check the docs in `app/` folder.

 ### Feedback
 If you have any feedback or suggestions, do ping me at anant718@gmail.com